 Dr. Michael Boggess earned his reputation as one of the best facelift surgeons, not only in Nashville and Brentwood but nationally, with his signature Reflection Lift – a unique approach that creates remarkable, natural-looking results.
-As a double board-certified facial plastic surgeon, his comprehensive knowledge of facial anatomy enables him to address the specific concerns and goals of each facelift patient from Franklin, Henderson, Murfreesboro, and surrounding cities for a truly custom procedure.
+As a double board-certified facial plastic surgeon, his comprehensive knowledge of facial anatomy enables him to address the specific concerns and goals of each facelift patient from Memphis and Knoxville, TN, and Huntsville, AL, for a truly custom procedure.

 With nearly 20 years of experience and having performed more than 4,000 facelift surgeries, Dr. Boggess has developed techniques that lead to optimal results for all different types of patients.